Click here for a video about B.Y.T

-“I am always delighted by how quickly and effectively the BYTERS take up each exercise or activity I offer them.
+“I am always delighted by how quickly and effectively the BYT members take up each exercise or activity I offer them.
 Their work is becoming more dynamic and powerful, it is captivating to watch and wonderful to be part of something so worthy.” reports Lisa Apostolides the BYT manager.

-The group are looking forward to being part of the Project U-Turn presence at this years Blues festival and are currently hard at work, devising some powerfully engaging workshops that will be presented to local schools in May.
+The group are looking forward to being part of the Project U-Turn crew at this year’s Blues festival and are currently hard at work, devising some powerfully engaging workshops that will be presented to local schools in May.

 Project U Turn and BYT present Angie's Story

 The Byron Youth Theatre has recently been presenting their original performance piece currently titled Angie's Story at local High School's to much acclaim.

 The combined talent of 7 young people aged between 16 and 21 years from across the Shire, guided by Lisa Apostolides, the BYT Director has produced a well crafted and realistic performance piece focusing on many issues connected with binge drinking.